akashravichandran/akashravichandran/_posts/jovianml/2020-05-24-jovianml-assignment1.md

     RuntimeError: Sizes of tensors must match except in dimension 1.
 Got 1 and 2 in dimension 0

-Explanation about example

-- The first example concatenates the elements of the tensor by appending to the vertical dimension
-- The second example concatenates the elements of the tensor by appending to the horizontal dimension
-- The third example breaks when applied to tensors of varying sizes.
+The third example breaks when applied to tensors of varying sizes.